TheArcherST/aiogram_markups/README.md

 ```

 What I did?
-I'm setup specify middleware, that
+I'm set up specify middleware, that
 skip states if sent text or callback found in
 any button pattern.